 The Dr. Ross Tilley Public School and the Dr. Ross Tilley YMCA and Day Care Centre in Bowmanville, Ontario, and the Ross Tilley Ward in the Queen Victoria Hospital, East Grinstead, are all named in his honour.

 Memorabilia from Dr. A. Ross Tilley

 Special thanks to Dr. John Robert Taylor for collecting and preserving this historical memorabilia from World War II.
 The artifacts collected showcases Dr. E. Fulton Risdon, Dr. A. Ross Tilley and Dr. William D. Butt’s crucial contributions to plastic and reconstructive surgery during that era.
-The Division of Plastic and Reconstructive Surgery at the University of Toronto is forever grateful to these pioneers who have changed the lives of many.
+The Division of Plastic, Reconstructive & Aesthetic Surgery at the University of Toronto is forever grateful to these pioneers who have changed the lives of many.